 If you have fun shopping and enjoy couponing, even if you earn $30 per hour (at your job), it might be worth it to you to spend 2 hours couponing in order to save $20 at the supermarket.
 Yet, even if you earn $30 per hour at your job, you may not have the opportunity to work additional hours at your workplace.
 In theory, if your job pays $30 per hour, then 2 hours couponing should save you $60 in order to be worth it.

 But that’s not quite accurate.
 Maybe you’re spending 2 hours couponing that you ordinarily spend watching television.
 And that leisure time doesn’t pay you anything.
-(Unless you’re multitasking and completing surveys for pay while watching tv).
+(Unless you’re multitasking and completing surveys for pay online.
 In which case, the 2 hours you spent couponing and saving $20 at the supermarket is “free money”.

 This entire time versus money concept is tricky.
 Actually, it’s something to think about, not a perfect strategy for determining how to spend your time (or money).
 Think of the value of your time as a guideline for spending and activity.

 How does this concept play out when deciding the answer to the question, ‘Is holding a garage sale worth it?’

 Our First Garage Sale